Crawl (2019 film): Plot

-Wayne and his partner Pete arrive at the old house in search of Haley and her father.
-While Wayne heads into the house to look for them, Pete is ambushed and ripped apart by a swarm of alligators.
-Wayne locates them as they warn him of the dangers in the crawl space before being pulled into the crawl space by an alligator and devoured underwater.
+Wayne and his partner Pete arrive at the old house searching for Haley and Dave.
+Wayne enters the house, but Pete is ambushed and torn to pieces by the alligators.
+Wayne locates the crawl space.
+Haley and Dave warn him of the danger but he is pulled in and devoured.
 In a last-ditch effort to escape, Haley swims to a storm drain, where she discovers the alligators have made their nest and laid eggs.
+An alligator attacks her but she kills it with Wayne's gun.

-Haley successfully kills an alligator using a gun she retrieves from Wayne's body, shooting down the alligator's throat while her arm is inside of it.
-She then swims out into the flooded street through the storm drain and enters the house to crowbar the living room floor open, saving Dave from drowning.
-Haley, Dave, and Sugar carefully make their way onto a boat outside as the eye of the hurricane moves over the neighborhood.
-The floodwaters break the nearby levees, crashing them back into the house.
+With the floodwaters almost filling the crawl space, Haley swims out into the flooded street through the storm drain, enters the house and uses a crowbar to make a hole in the living room floor, saving Dave.
+They take the dog and make their way to a boat outside as the hurricane's eye moves over the neighborhood.
+However, the floodwaters break the nearby levees and crash them back into the house, separating them.

-As Dave and Sugar make their way up the stairs, Dave loses his right arm when he is attacked by an alligator.
-Haley navigates around the kitchen and uses a discarded police radio to broadcast a distress signal to authorities.
-She also manages to trap an alligator in the house bathroom and attempts to flag down a rescue helicopter from an upstairs bedroom.
-However, Haley is attacked by another alligator that tries to perform a death roll.
-While Dave and Sugar escape to the attic, Haley stabs the alligator in the eye with a flare and all three reunite on the roof.
-After narrowly avoiding another alligator, Haley lights a flare and flags down the rescue helicopter as Dave proudly watches.
+As Dave and Sugar make their way up the stairs, an alligator attacks Dave and bites off his right forearm.
+Haley navigates around the kitchen and uses a police radio floating in the floodwater to call for rescue.
+An alligator closes on her, but she traps it in the bathroom's shower stall.
+While making her way to the attic, she is attacked by another alligator that attempts to kill her with a death roll.
+She stabs the alligator in the eye with a flare and all three reunite on the roof.
+After narrowly avoiding another alligator, they rest briefly on the roof just as a rescue helicopter flies overhead, having received Haley's call.
+She lights a flare and flags it down, turning her eyes on her father in triumph and relief as he proudly watches.